 - Supply chain attacks cause disruptions to the targetted company.

 - Keystroke logging programs record passwords by monitoring inputted data from keyboards without authorisation—and these represent only the tip of the iceberg!
 Not sure what you’re up against?

-It’s always good practice to stay informed on the latest trends by researching cybersecurity tactics, techniques and procedures, so you’re ready when an event occurs.
+It’s always good practice to stay informed on the latest trends by researching cybersecurity tactics, techniques and procedures so you’re ready when an event occurs.

 Gauge your company’s resilience

 It’s time to hire an external security specialist and see what they can do.
-Companies often make the mistake of hiring an outside security specialist just for penetration testing, but why not go one step further?
+Companies often mistake hiring an outside security specialist just for penetration testing, but why not go one step further?
 Instead of passively waiting around while someone else tries their luck on your systems, you should be proactive about defending yourself through active hacking from an outsider as well – all so that ultimately nothing will come up in those dreaded pen tests.

-Calculate impacts of any Cyberattack
+Calculate the impacts of any Cyberattack

 In a business world that is constantly evolving, data breaches are inevitable.
-You need to make sure you have your own plan in case something goes wrong so that the cost of a breach doesn’t cripple your company.
+You need to make sure you have your plan in case something goes wrong so that the cost of a breach doesn’t cripple your company.

 However, it’s important to note that risk avoidance is usually the most expensive of all risk mitigation options for your business.